euroargodev/argopy-training/README.md

 [ossf-badge]: https://www.bestpractices.dev/projects/5939/badge
 [ossf-link]: https://www.bestpractices.dev/projects/5939

-# Training material for Argopy
+# Material for Argopy training camps

 This repository is dedicated to the set-up and material required to follow Argopy training sessions.